 - Environmental sustainability will be developed as a valued theme in Calvin's educational framework, scholarly agenda, and operational practices.

 As we affirmed in the Expanded Statement of Mission, "an ethnically diverse community recognizes that the Christian community transcends cultural and geographical boundaries and we live in a world community."
-We have made many gains as a college, but still have much to do, as From Every Nation details.
-The College has not always succeeded in its efforts, but it remains committed to examining the "deeper structures" of the College, holding itself accountable to "communities of color," and including students, faculty, and staff of color as full participants in the community rather than "special guests."
-Despite the financial constraints the College will face in the next five years it is determined to recruit new staff and faculty from racially/ethnically underrepresented groups.
+We have made many gains as a university, but still have much to do, as From Every Nation details.
+The University has not always succeeded in its efforts, but it remains committed to examining the "deeper structures" of the University, holding itself accountable to "communities of color," and including students, faculty, and staff of color as full participants in the community rather than "special guests."
+Despite the financial constraints the University will face in the next five years it is determined to recruit new staff and faculty from racially/ethnically underrepresented groups.
 It also will develop strategies to better retain faculty and staff of color and socioeconomic variety.
 And it will enhance its efforts in recruiting AHANA and international students as well as students from a variety of socioeconomic backgrounds.
 Calvin and its diverse constituencies also will have to wrestle with how pursuing inclusion will change the community.
-Progress will mean the College has become more genuinely hospitable as a community, redefining who "we" are and how we work together.
-If we can better practice mutuality and hospitality in a diverse community where all are full members, not just guests, then the College will be more effective in recruiting and retaining staff, faculty, and students of color and of lower socioeconomic backgrounds.
+Progress will mean the University has become more genuinely hospitable as a community, redefining who "we" are and how we work together.
+If we can better practice mutuality and hospitality in a diverse community where all are full members, not just guests, then the University will be more effective in recruiting and retaining staff, faculty, and students of color and of lower socioeconomic backgrounds.

 - Deepen understanding within the Calvin community of diversity, inclusive excellence, cultural competency, and global awareness.